Amsterdam summer rhythm on streets and water

 The ride sits low in the frame and lets the landscape breathe around it.

-Matching kits and matched cadence turn into a simple pattern against the fields.
+Matching kits and matched cadence turn into a pattern that repeats against flat fields and thin hedges.

-I hold a longer focal length so the group compresses and the thin road bends gently.
+I hold a longer focal length so the group compresses and the narrow road bends gently into the distance.

-Cloud cover evens the light and the greens carry soft detail without glare.
+Cloud cover evens the light and the greens carry soft detail without glare or hot patches across the tarmac.

-It feels like the city exhaling just beyond the ring where bikes and wind find their pace.
+It feels like Amsterdam exhaling just beyond the ring where bikes and wind find their pace and hold it without fuss.

 Exposure: 1/1250 sec | ISO: 125 | Aperture: f/5.0 | Focal Length: 200 mm | © amir2000.nl

-On the water motion becomes vertical and steady.
+On the water motion becomes vertical and steady and the city turns to echoes on a flat plane.

-I work from above to keep the board crisp and let the surface turn to texture.
+I work from above to keep the board crisp and to let the canal surface break into texture and repeating rings.

-Muted light keeps color honest so the teal and orange pop without shouting.
+Muted light keeps color honest so the teal and orange pop without shouting or clipping on the highlights.

 Exposure: 1/250 sec | ISO: 250 | Aperture: f/3.5 | Focal Length: 200 mm | © amir2000.nl

-The day ends with talk and towels and wet footprints on the planks.
+The day ends with talk and towels and wet footprints on the planks that lead back to the ladder.

-Shoes off a bottle open and the canal skin turns silver as the wind eases.
+Shoes off, a bottle open, and the canal skin turns silver as the breeze settles and the first lights blink on.

-I frame from above to place the pair against the broad water and to keep the dock lines clean.
+I frame from above to place the pair against broad water and to keep dock lines clean and parallel.

-It is the quiet side of summer and the moment most people miss when they hurry home.
+It is the quiet side of the season and the part most people miss when they hurry home before the sky turns blue grey.

 Amir